gonzex/test_abidocs/doc/tutorials/rf1.md

 The output file also mentions that the forces on both atoms vanish.

-The run that you just made will be considered as defining a ground-state configuration, on top of which response functions will be computed.
+The run that you just made will be considered as defining a ground-state configuration, on top of which responses to perturbations will be computed.
 The main output of this ground-state run is the wavefunction file trf1_1o_WFK, that you can already rename as trf1_1i_WFK.
 Indeed, it will be used in the next runs, as an input file. **So, in the corresponding "files" file for all the following runs, at third line, pay attention TO KEEP "trf1_1i", even if you change the root name for output files (fourth line) to "trf1_2o" or "trf1_3o", as well as the first, second and fifth lines of this file.**

-* * *

-### **2\.
-Frozen-phonon calculation of a second derivative of the total
+## 2 Frozen-phonon calculation of a second derivative of the total energy
-energy.**

-###

 We will now aim at computing the second derivative of the total energy with respect to an atomic displacement by different means.
-For that purpose, you must first read [sections 0 and the first paragraph of section 1](../../users/generated_files/help_respfn.html#0) of the respfn_help file (the auxiliary help file, that deals specifically with the response function features).
+For that purpose, you must first read [sections 0 and the first paragraph of section 1](../../users/generated_files/help_respfn.html#0) of the respfn_help file (the auxiliary help file, that deals specifically with the DFPT features).

 We will explain later, in more detail, the signification of the different input parameters introduced in section 1 of the respfn_help file.

-For now, in order to be able to perform a direct comparison with the result of a response-function calculation, we choose as a perturbation the displacement of the Al atom along the first axis of the reduced coordinates.
+For now, in order to be able to perform a direct comparison with the result of a DFPT calculation, we choose as a perturbation the displacement of the Al atom along the first axis of the reduced coordinates.

 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_2.in in Work_rf1.
 This is your input file.
 You should edit it and briefly look at the two